 The South of Heaven chokeslam.
 A new twist on an old classic from a talent who has plenty in his arsenal.

-Punishment Martinez is in a unique spot as an emerging name who also happens to be an established ring veteran.
+Damian Priest, formerly Punishment Martinez, is in a unique spot as an emerging name who also happens to be an established ring veteran.
 After spending the last couple of years in Ring of Honor, his South of Heaven chokeslam has led him to a Ring of Honor television championship and numerous victories before he packed up and headed south to the WWE Performance Center.

-As Martinez tells it, the move came to him by accident.
+As Damian tells it, the move came to him by accident.

 "The Psycho Driver -- I have won matches with it.
 I'd call it a signature move more than a finisher, but I have won matches with it.
 If anything I would use, I also use a curb stomp, I use the top rope spin kick, and a springboard punch that I have all used to win matches.
 But the South of Heaven chokeslam is definitely the main, that's my finisher."

-Despite the fact that some of the aforementioned offensive moves might be more physically impressive to viewers, Punishment tells us that he's headstrong on making the sitout chokeslam synonymous with both his name, and "the end."
+Despite the fact that some of the aforementioned offensive moves might be more physically impressive to viewers, Priest tells us that he's headstrong on making the sitout chokeslam synonymous with both his name, and "the end."
 So far, it's worked out for him.
-In the long term, Martinez is committed, even though that wasn't always the case.
+In the long term, Damian is committed, even though that wasn't always the case.

-Now, Martinez takes his talents, and the South of Heaven Chokeslam to NXT.
-He debuted on television this week against a face familiar to himself and Fightful viewers -- Matt Riddle.
+Now, Priest takes his talents, and the South of Heaven Chokeslam to NXT.
+He debuted on television against a face familiar to himself and Fightful viewers -- Matt Riddle, and has since become NXT North American Champion.

 - From The Web